An end-to-end connected customer experience

 how did we get here?

-Based on qualitative analysis compiled by UX Research partner, we pulled the following insight:
+Based on qualitative analysis compiled by our UX Research partner, we pulled the following insight:

 Prospects requested a demo to show them how the product actually works together.
 Participants pointed to the need for a walkthrough demo or tutorial to be able to better understand what our feature offerings meant for their business.
 They also wanted to see what the product interface would actually look like.